14 Things You Shouldn’t Clean with Water

 If you try to clean your tarnished silver with water, it will just create more tarnish.
 The best thing you can do is use silver polish, says Kathy Turley, Director of Marketing at Home Clean Heroes.
 If you don’t have silver polish around, Turley recommends using ketchup.
 “The mild acidity of ketchup will help get rid of the tarnish,” she says.
 Let your silver soak in ketchup for 5-10 minutes, rinse off the ketchup with water, and buff with a cloth.
 “Why is it safe to use the water later in the step?
 Because you are rinsing the ketchup off and already gotten rid of the tarnish,” explains Turley.
 Here are some other surprising methods you can use to clean silver.

 This might seem like an obvious item that you shouldn’t clean with water, but a surprising number of people think it’s OK to store their contact lenses in water overnight.
 “The proper contact lens cleaning solutions all have antimicrobial ingredients that discourage bacterial growth.
-A contact lens stored in water may have a small amount of bacteria on its surface after a day of use,” says Jonathan Wolfe, an optometrist at Ardsley Eye Care.
+A contact lens stored in water may have a small number of bacteria on its surface after a day of use,” says Jonathan Wolfe, an optometrist at Ardsley Eye Care.
 “The water only encourages this bacteria to multiply, and when the patient inserts the lens again the following day, that colony of bacteria is given the opportunity to move onto the cornea and cause ulceration.”
 Also, tap water is not sterile like contact solution and it could contain bacteria, fungi, or parasites that will make their way onto your contact lens if you let them soak in water.
+Besides contacts, learn what else you should be cleaning every day.

 Light fixtures and outlets

-“This might be a no brainer, but using a wet cloth to clean an outlet cover or light fixtures can lead to risk of electrocution or fire,” says Nasutsa Mabwa, president of ServiceMaster Restoration By Simons.
+“This might be a no-brainer, but using a wet cloth to clean an outlet cover or light fixtures can lead to a risk of electrocution or fire,” says Nasutsa Mabwa, president of ServiceMaster Restoration By Simons.
 “Instead, use a dry duster or dry cloth to clean outlet covers and light fixtures, or unplug the light fixture before attempting to clean it.”
+See which items are a fire hazard if you don’t clean them enough.

 Surfaces that are porous, such as brick, have a protective sealant, and when cleaned with water it can be removed or damaged, says Harris.
 He recommends using a soft brush to wipe away grime and then cleaning with a soft cloth.
 Here are 14 things you should never clean with Windex.